 Are you a prospective student wondering what campuses have gender-inclusive housing?
 An administrator researching trans-inclusive health insurance models to implement on your campus?
 A parent looking for trans-friendly colleges and universities for your child?
 You’ve come to the right place!
 The Campus Pride Trans Policy Clearinghouse is the premier resource for transgender policies at colleges and universities.
 The clearinghouse is updated regularly by Dr. Genny Beemyn, a noted scholar on trans issues in higher education and the Director of the University of Massachusetts Amherst’s Stonewall Center.

-- Colleges and Universities that Allow Students to Change the Name and Gender on Campus Records
+Colleges and Universities that Allow Students to Change the Name and Gender on Campus Records and to Have Their Pronouns on Course Rosters

-To become a trans advocate on your campus, learn more about the Best Practices to Support Trans and Other Gender-Nonconforming Students and see how your campus scores on the Trans Checklist for Colleges and Universities.
+To become a trans advocate on your campus, learn more about the Suggested Best Practices for Supporting Trans Students and see how your campus scores on the Trans Checklist for Colleges and Universities.
 Also, check out these trans resources from other individuals and organizations.
-If you have any updates or edits, please contact Campus Pride at [email protected].
+If you have any updates or edits, please contact Campus Pride at email@example.com.

 Want to do more as a trans ally?
 Campus Pride challenges you to navigate your campus as if you are an incoming trans student.
 Consider the following: